sschwindt/hydro-informatics/docs/source/python-basics/xml.rst

 classes can be downloaded from the `course repository <https://github.com/hydro-informatics/material-py-codes/raw/master/workbooks/xlsx.py>`__.

-{% include challenge.html content=“What are your favorite fonts, table
+.. admonition:: Challenge

-colors and layouts?
-Write your own ``Read`` and ``Write`` classes with formatting methods to have a personal template ready to be used at any time.” %}
+   What are your favorite fonts, table colors and layouts?
+Write your own ``Read`` and ``Write`` classes with formatting methods to have a personal template ready to be used at any time.

 An example from water resources engineering and research
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~